mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - ImageMagick - Installing ImageMagick from Source via a Custom Debian Package Build on Ubuntu.md

 ***

-*Cheat Sheet - ImageMagick - Installing ImageMagick from Source via a Personal Repository on Ubuntu (c) by Jack Szwergold*
+*Cheat Sheet - ImageMagick - Installing ImageMagick from Source via a Custom Debian Package Build on Ubuntu (c) by Jack Szwergold*

 *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*